image by erin

 Consider the Visual Perception Curriculum to be a fun way to do eye and brain exercises!
 Each set of worksheets include a what, why, and how as well as play-based ideas to extend learning.

-Purchasing this curriculum includes exclusive access to helpful videos explaining how to teach each of the visual perception steps to a child.
+This Curriculum includes exclusive access to helpful videos explaining how to teach each of the visual perception steps to a child.
 Also, enjoy watching a live video of how I introduce each set of worksheets to a preschooler.
-QR codes and simple passwords are provided in this curriculum to easily view each video.

 Add a fun, fine-motor aspect to the worksheets by using buttons, candy, and blocks to mark correct answers.

-Visual Perception Worksheets with Buttons Using buttons, instruct the child to place the corresponding button on the correct shape.
-(Image shared by Jona)
+Using buttons, instruct the child to place the corresponding button on the correct shape.

 What's Missing Pictures